Hadia204/Data_Cleaning_Project_MYSQL/README.md

- 📊 SQL Data Cleaning Project — World Layoffs Dataset --
+ 📊 SQL Data Cleaning Project — World Layoffs Dataset

-I took a raw dataset containing global tech layoff records and performed a complete data-cleaning workflow using MySQL Workbench.
+This project focuses on cleaning and standardizing raw layoff data using MySQL Workbench to make it ready for exploratory data analysis (EDA).

  🎯 Project Objectives: